containers/podman/docs/source/markdown/podman-network.1.md

 The network command manages networks for Podman.

 Podman supports two network backends [Netavark](https://github.com/containers/netavark) and [CNI](https://www.cni.dev/).
-Support for netavark was added in Podman v4.0.
+Netavark is the default network backend and was added in Podman v4.0.
+CNI will be deprecated in the future in preference of Netavark.
 To configure the network backend use the `network_backend`key under the `[Network]` in **[containers.conf(5)](https://github.com/containers/common/blob/master/docs/containers.conf.5.md)**.
 New systems should use netavark by default, to check what backed is used run